 - Cooperates, consistent with its statutory role and responsibilities, with public officials and agencies in local, state, tribal and federal governments to achieve the public good.

 More than 650 full-time employees work at the department.

-The Director’s Office supports the agency’s director and is composed of eight work units:
+The Director’s Office supports the agency’s director and is composed of nine work units: